gatblau/artisan/recipe/java-quarkus/readme.md

 # Java Recipe - Quarkus & OpenShift Pipelines

-This recipe provides a quick start for a Java Web Service using Quarkus
+This recipe provides a quick start for a Java Web Service using Quarkus and Tekton pipelines in OpenShift

 ## Getting Started